November 17, 2025

 • Creating Reusable Code Snippets

-• Providing Step-by-Step Documentation for the Content Team
+• Providing Step-by-Step Documentation For the Content Team

 3. The Long-Term Solution: Native Shortcode System in Webflow & Framer

-4. Best Practices for Smooth Migration
+4. Best Practices For Smooth Migration

-1. Why Shortcodes Break During Migration
+1. Why Shortcodes Break During Migration?

-Shortcodes Break During Migration
+Why Shortcodes Break During Migration?

-Shortcodes Break During Migration
+Why Shortcodes Break During Migration?

 Shortcodes in WordPress are placeholders that allow users to insert dynamic content without writing code.
 For example, a testimonial or CTA shortcode can be added inside a post, and WordPress processes it into a styled element.